Report on sexual abuse in German diocese faults retired pope

 Francis swiftly rejected the offer but said a process of reform was necessary and that every bishop must take responsibility for the “catastrophe” of the abuse crisis.

-Marx didn’t mention either Benedict’s role or his own in a brief appearance hours after the report was released, but did offer an apology.
+Marx didn’t mention either Benedict’s role or his own in a brief appearance hours after the report was released, but offered an apology.

 “As archbishop of Munich and Freising, I feel that I share responsibility for the church as an institution over recent decades,” he said.
 “So as the serving archbishop, I apologize for the suffering that was caused to people” in church institutions, he added.